Skip to main content

 Understand Endorphins

 Endorphins are chemicals produced by your nervous system.
 They circulate in your body and play an important role in the perception of pain.
-Many people call them the "feel good chemicals" because they actually make you feel good.
+Many people call them the "feel-good chemicals" because they make you feel good.

 Depression isn't necessarily caused by low levels of endorphin production, but scientists know that exercise helps with depression because it increases endorphin production.